Butterflies Are Blooming – Fred & Dorothy Fichter

-This butterfly exhibit is only temporary, though it occurs each year in March through April.
-During this time, 7,000 tropical butterflies from over 50 species of tropical butterflies, such as the Doris longwing, Tropical swallowtail, and common morpho all fly freely in the Tropical Conservatory.
+ThisĀ butterfly exhibit is temporary, occurring each year in March through April.
+During this time, 7,000 tropical butterflies from over 50 species of tropical butterflies, such as the Doris longwing, Tropical swallowtail, and common morpho, all fly freely in the Tropical Conservatory.
 You can also find button quail and other small birds in the conservatory.

 Feeding stations are located throughout the room and allow you to get a close view of some of the butterflies as they feed on fruit or a honey-water solution.